World Opponent Network: WON2

 WON2 (formerly No-WON and PlanetWON2.com) is a non-commercial but closed-source project started by the Steamless CS Project Team in 2003.
 WON2 supports, primarily, pre-Steam versions of Half-Life and its mods.
 WON2 was born out of a dislike for how games were running on Steam versus WON.
 Even though the project began with a "Steamless" port of Counter-Strike 1.6, it appears to have lasted this long because Steam forces Counter-Strike players to run version 1.6 when many fans felt that version 1.5 was better.
 For example, of the 60 current servers online (April 2023), 56 of them are running Counter-Strike 1.5 (3 running Half-Life and 1 running Team Fortress).

 While WON2 has a stated goal of also "focusing on other former WON games" (besides Half-Life) the only other game known to have received some attention by the project team is Silencer, but it was never launched.
 WON2 claims to have reached its peak popularity between 2005 and 2010 with more than 1,000 servers and up to 10,000 players at a time.
-As of April 2023, WON2 is still operational with around 400 hundred players during peak hours, and the majority of the servers hosted in China.
+As of April 2023, WON2 is still operational with around 400 players during peak hours, and the majority of the servers hosted in China.
 While most of the WON2 and Steamless CS Project websites are still active, the forum for the project has been down since at least August 2016.

 A side project to WON2 is called "Counter-Strike Beta 6.1" which uses WON2 assets to run even earlier versions of Counter-Strike.
 As of April 2023, 11 servers for beta 6.1 and 1 server for beta 5.2 were online.